 - Books, Literature, and Writing»

 Sundara Kanda is the 5th part or section of the great Indian epic Valmiki Ramayana composed by the great sage Valmiki in its original Sanskrit language.
-Ramayana is the story of Rama and Sita describing their birth, childhood, marriage, their 14-year exile to the forest, Sita's kidnap to Lanka by Ravana, the war between Rama and Ravana, Sita's union with Rama and their return to Ayodhya, etc.
+Ramayana is the story of Rama and Sita describing their birth, childhood, marriage, their 14-year exile to the forest, the kidnap of Sita to Lanka by Ravana, the war between Rama and Ravana, Sita's union with Rama and their return to Ayodhya, etc.

 This particular section of Sundara Kanda narrates the story after the kidnap of Sita by a demon king Ravana; starting from Hanuman's flight over the ocean to Lanka till he meets Sita and delivers Rama's message and gets her message back again to Rama including his meeting with Ravana and the burning of Lanka.
 Sundara Kanda has 68 sub-sections in it and each section is known as a 'sarga'.
 Each sarga is made up of hundreds of slokas or verses.